 The Energy and Equity Portal is a project of Seattle Pacific University, with technical support from the American Association of Physics Teachers (AAPT), and published as part of the ComPADRE network.

 An individual may create an account on the Energy and Equity Portal to contribute to the community, customize their site interaction, or take part in member-only features.
-Any contributions made by a user to the Energy and Equity Portal will be attributed to the user's account profile.
+Contributions made by a user to the Energy and Equity Portal are attributed to the user’s account profile.
 A user’s account profile may be shared with ComPADRE network editors.
-The Energy and Equity Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without your explicit permission unless required by law.
+The Energy and Equity Portal and AAPT does not otherwise disclose, give, or transfer personally identifiable information to third parties without a user’s explicit permission unless required by law.